 New England itself is pure charisma.
 Representing much of the world’s inspiration, the area is draped by sparkling snow in the winter, swept with seaside fresh air during spring and summer, and painted with the changing colors of its trees during autumn.
 Waterville Valley, Hew Hampshire is a beacon of these seasons and a proud, New England town.
 Its resort is the focal point, lending to recreational activities throughout the seasons that include skiing, snowboarding, snowshoeing, hiking, mountain biking, swimming and more.
 And not to be overlooked, the White Mountain National Forest also wraps Waterville Valley in its scenic landscape.

-West Palm Beach is Miami’s less popular, but just as hip little sister.
+West Palm Beach is Miami’s hip little sister.
 Known for its art festivals, nightlife and extensive shopping choices, this city serves both the young family set with zoos and museums and the epicurean crew with a myriad of foodie delights.

 Historic pride and natural beauty - Williamsburg seems to have the best of both as millions of travelers visit the city every year for its timeless attractions and verdant landscape.
 Colonial remnants of buildings, museums, hotels, and even taverns are favorites of locals and vacationers alike, with Revolutionary reenactments and interpretations spanning the hillsides and battlefields.
 Take to the waters with Old World schooners, sailing with the Virginian breezes that were once experienced by legendary figures like George Washington and John Smith.
 Come visit Williamsburg and become a part of true American history.